YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 RNDWNSEMFAIL, Attempting to acquire gds_rundown semaphore when it is already owned

-Run Time Error: This indicates a logic error in YottaDB/GT.M.
+Run Time Error: This indicates a logic error in YottaDB.

 Action: Report the entire incident context to your YottaDB support channel.